 - Improve segmentation between the crane and other port systems/networks to reduce an adversary's initial cyber access.
-Reduce unnecessary communications and network services between business and management networks and the crane network and disallow multi-homed systems across these networks. - Utilize secure file transfer tools/maintain a secure file transfer to reduce the risk of malware when transferring files into the crane network, such as firmware updates, reducing dependency on removable media (e.g., USBs). - Provide dedicated remote access systems and processes for access to crane devices to reduce the ability of adversaries' initial cyber access and define formal policies and procedures for firewall rule changes needed to control access. - Separate and segment crane management functions from crane operational systems to reduce cyber access by adversaries.
+Reduce unnecessary communications and network services between business and management networks and the crane network and disallow multi-homed systems across these networks. - Utilize secure file transfer tools/maintain a secure file transfer to reduce the risk of malware when transferring files into the crane network, such as firmware updates, reducing dependency on removable media (e.g., USBs). - Provide dedicated remote access systems and processes for crane devices which utilize and enforce Multifactor Authentication (MFA).
+Define formal policies and procedures for firewall rule changes needed to control access. - Separate and segment crane management functions from crane operational systems to reduce cyber access by adversaries.
 Keep crane management functions (e.g., diagnostics, patching, programmable logic controller (PLC) program modification/updating) on separate segments and restrict modifications from crane operational systems, including the on-board and remote crane management systems (RCMS).

-• Monitor all communications on the crane network, especially those between the crane and broader port operational and management systems.
+- Monitor all communications on the crane network (all ingress and egress traffic), especially those between the crane and broader port operational and management systems.
 Monitor all communications paths used to connect to the crane, including from the RCMS remotely.
+Monitor host activities for operational management systems. - Require vendor update completion through physical visits at crane operating sites whenever possible and discourage vendors from completing remote updates.